ambaxter/spatial-rs/README.md

 0.4.0:
 - [ ] Inevitable bug fixes
 - [ ] No public library interface changes (pub fn and type names only) unless bug fixes demand it
+- [ ] X-Tree: implement, document, test, and benchmark (moved to give me time to work on generic-bitset)
+- [ ] Performance improvement: Able to re-insert nodes as well, as opposed to just leaves.
+Remove the need for consume_leaves_for_reinsert
-- [ ] Performance improvement: remove recursion - add another unsafe area :/
+- [ ] Performance improvement: Remove recursion - add another unsafe area :/
 - [ ] Performance improvement: Tune children size based off memory block size
+- [ ] Performance improvement: Child max/min length different for Level and Leaves
 - [ ] Performance improvement: Use lifeguard with MbrNode
 - [ ] Auto-guess performance variables?
 - [ ] ???